Frequently Asked Questions

 Is the Sweet Home Mine still open?

 Will the Sweet Home Mine ever reopen?
-And if no, why not?
+If no, why not?

 No, there are multiple reasons to not pursue mining rhodochrosite in the old workings.